EPCCed/Activities/Activities/MessagePassingSort/Readme.md

 ## Equipment

-* Set of Cards with Integers clearly printed on them.
+* Set of cards with Integers clearly printed on them.

 ### Note